captnwalker/Travelpedia/README.md

 - CSS3 variables
 - HTML5
 - NodeJS
-- SVG
+- SVG icons

 ### Steps to deploy this project locally

 1. Clone this repo
 2. Run `npm install` to re-build dependencies
 3. In a new cli run `npm run start` to start live server and compiler running in background.
 Leave this cli open to keep compiler running on each save.
-4. When dev is complete and you are ready to deploy, run `npm run build:css` to compile complete, minified css file.
+4. When dev is complete and you are ready to deploy, run `npm run build:css` to compile complete, minified css file with prefixes.

 #### Created July 2018, MIT